 Bus Pass ProgramThe New Hampshire State Parks Bus Pass Program is designed to promote recreational opportunities within state parks for New Hampshire based community recreation programs, non-profit youth programs, and state agency youth programs during summer months.
 Applications are now available for the 2015 season.

 Bus Pass Program Application

-- NH Community Recreation Youth Programs - Funded in whole or in part by the local Community.
+- NH Community Recreation Youth Programs - Funded in whole or in part by a local NH community.

-- NH State Agency Youth Programs - A New Hampshire state agency.
+- NH State Agency Youth Programs - A NH state agency.

 Bus Pass Program Options and Pricing

 ||Price Per Visit

 |1.
 Day of Fun

 ||A bus group that makes 3 or less park visits per season|

 ||Any bus group making more than 3 visits or bringing more than 2 buses to a few visits (5 bus visits for less than the price of 4) |